-This year Taylor Swift made an unforgettableperformance, and fans hope to see her on stage in 2021 as soon as possible.
-Perhaps this was the last time Taylor Swift performed this year, as she previously announced the cancellation of all her shows in 2020, including the Lover Fest due to COVID -19.
+This year, Taylor Swift made an unforgettable performance, and fans hope to see her on stage in 2021 as soon as possible.
+Perhaps this was the last time Taylor Swift performed this year, as she previously announced the cancellation of all her shows in 2020, including Lover Fest due to COVID -19.

 Taylor Swift canceled all her concerts

-An official cancellation statement was published on the site of the 30-year-old pop star, and on Friday she published her note on her platforms on social networks.
+An official cancellation statement was published on the site of the 30-year-old pop star, and on Friday she posted her note on her platforms on social networks.

-An official statement by Taylor called the pandemic “an unprecedented problem for our global community” and echoed the government’s calls not to hold large public meetings.
+Taylor’s official statement called the pandemic “an unprecedented problem for our global community” and reiterated the government’s calls for large public meetings.

-Concert participants in the Americas will still be able to see part of their tour when she reschedules this year's show for 2021, with new dates promised later this year.
+Concerts in the Americas will still be able to see part of their tour when she reschedules this year’s show for 2021, with new dates promised later this year..

-By officially canceling her concerts, and not just postponing them, the singer Love What You Made Me Do allowed her fans to return her money.
+Officially canceling their concerts, and not just postponing them, the singer Love What You Made Me Do allowed her fans to return their money.

 Her team’s previous tweet:

-Her concerts were supposed to be solemnthe opening at SoFi Stadium, but Sports Illustrated reported late last month that at least one worker tested positive for coronavirus.
-Using "Canceled" The original statement is important, as this may allow fans to receive a refund.
+Her concerts were supposed to be a grand opening at SoFi Stadium, but Sports Illustrated said late last month that at least one employee tested positive for coronavirus.
+Using “Canceled” important in the original statement, as this may allow fans to receive a refund.

 Take care of yourself and your family.